How can I get ESS?

 Here you can download ESS and related resourcesESS is implemented in the platform-independent programming language Emacs Lisp (eLisp) which is the extension language of Emacs.
 To run ESS in Emacs you have to first download the compressed eLisp source files and install them according to the following instructions.
 As different file compression formats are routinely used for different operating systems both <.tgz> (Unix/Linux) and <.zip> (MS Windows) file formats are provided.

 ESS - Latest Released Version

-ESS for LinuxOn some distributions of Linux ESS can be installed as an offical RPM package via the package manager.
-For other distributions the RPM packages are provided by private users.
+ESS for LinuxOn some distributions of Linux, ESS can be installed as an official RPM package via the package manager.
+For other distributions, the RPM packages are provided by private users.
 Please compare the version number of those packages with the latest release.